madworm/Youyue-858D-plus/README.md

 * Shows live value of temperature (not just set-point)
 * Set-point is shown if temperature is within +- 4°C (suppress +- 1°C noise on display)
 * Indicate when temperature is safe to touch the heater

+Please note:

+Although this device looks very much like ones sold by 'Atten' and others, the innards are not necessarily the same.
+The heater / wand are probably the same, but I know that e.g. the 'Atten 858D' uses a different mainboard with a different brand micro controller.

+Naturally, this firmware will only work 'as is' for the exact mcu / mainboard combination I have.
+Please see the 'Docs' folder for schematic and PCB photos.

 ---